geoffoxholm/augmenter/README.md

     ├── 0008.png
     └── 0009.png
 ```
 This is a made-up dataset of a synthetic 3D scenes.
+Your script need-not care about the data types.

 ## Example